Pterseus/content/data/The_Pathway_of_Life/en.md

 Men complain of poverty and use every means to attain wealth, yet poverty and need give man firmness arid strength, while on the contrary excesses and luxury lead to weakness and ruin.

-It is foolish for poor men to seek to change their con1 dition which is beneficial both to body and soul for riches which are harmful to both.
+It is foolish for poor men to seek to change their condition which is beneficial both to body and soul for riches which are harmful to both.

 #### 2